sysrex/sysrex-website/content/posts/2025-04-29_Create_your_won_rollup_opstack.md

 ```

 ## 6. Deploying L1 Contracts Using `op-deployer`
-Now that your rollup configuration is ready, it’s time to deploy the essential OP Stack contracts onto the Sepolia testnet.

 This is a crucial step — these contracts form the backbone of your rollup system, including bridges, oracles, and system configuration.

 We’ll use the op-deployer tool to handle this process.

-What is `op-deployer`?
-op-deployer is a command-line tool built by the Optimism team to make deploying OP Stack contracts simple and repeatable.
+`op-deployer` is a command-line tool built by the Optimism team to make deploying OP Stack contracts simple and repeatable.

 It handles:

-Contract deployments
+- Contract deployments
-Genesis and rollup config generation
+- Genesis and rollup config generation
-Chain initialization steps
+- Chain initialization steps
-Using op-deployer also ensures your deployment follows OP Stack standards, making it future-proof if you want to join the Superchain later.
+- Using op-deployer also ensures your deployment follows OP Stack standards, making it future-proof if you want to join the Superchain later.

 #### Step 1: Install `op-deployer`